Liberal, Conservative race narrowing, Nanos survey suggests

 The most recent survey shows Liberals still out front, with 34.2 per cent ballot support, up from 33.4 per cent on Aug.
 12, but with the Conservatives inching closer to their lead, now with 32.3 per cent ballot support.

-“It’s clear that it looks like Erin O’Toole and the Conservatives have had a good week compared to the week before when we did our tracking in the days just leading up to the election,” said Nanos on CTV News Channel on Saturday.
+“It’s clear that it looks like Erin O’Toole and the Conservatives have had a good week compared to the week before when we did our tracking in the days just leading up to the election,” said Nanos.

+This surge in the polls may be a result of Canadians getting to know the Conservative candidate, he added.

+“Prior to the election, many Canadians did not have a formed opinion of Erin O'Toole, were unsure about the Conservatives, and it looks like from the polling that his rollout of his plan of action for the country, and also his first week has helped move the Conservative numbers up,” said Nanos.

 The NDP have 20.2 per cent ballot support, down from 20.7 per cent recorded on Aug.
 12. Ballot support for the Green Party meanwhile has decreased from 7.9 per cent to 4.3 per cent, the Bloc Quebecois’ ballot support sits at 6.1 per cent, down from 6.3 per cent, and the People’s Party has 2.1 per cent of ballot support, up from 1.9 per cent.